koushiksdhu/FRAMS-Face_Recognition_Attendance_Management_System/README.md

 # Face Recognition Attendance Management System

-The Face Recognition Attendance Management System is a Python-based application that utilizes computer vision techniques, including OpenCV (cv2), Haar cascade classifiers, and the face_recognition dataset module.
+The Face Recognition Attendance Management System is a Python-based application that utilizes computer vision techniques, including OpenCV (cv2), Haar cascade classifiers, and the face_recognition module.
 The system enables real-time face detection and recognition from a video stream and automatically marks attendance in an Excel sheet, including the date and timestamp.

 ## Installation